Differential GPS: History

-The US Coast Guard was one of the more aggressive proponents of the DGPS, experimenting with the system on an ever-wider basis through the late 1980s and early 1990s.
+The US Coast Guard was one of the more aggressive proponents of the DGPS, experimenting with the system on an ever-wider basis throughout the late 1980s and early 1990s.
 These signals are broadcast on marine longwave frequencies, which could be received on existing radiotelephones and fed into suitably equipped GPS receivers.
 Almost all major GPS vendors offered units with DGPS inputs, not only for the USCG signals, but also aviation units on either VHF or commercial AM radio bands.

 "Production quality" DGPS signals began to be sent out on a limited basis in 1996, and the network was rapidly expanded to cover most US ports of call, as well as the Saint Lawrence Seaway in partnership with the Canadian Coast Guard.
 Plans were put into place to expand the system across the US, but this would not be easy.
 The quality of the DGPS corrections generally fell with distance, and large transmitters capable of covering large areas tend to cluster near cities.
 This meant that lower-population areas, notably in the midwest and Alaska, would have little coverage by ground-based GPS.
 As of November 2013 the USCG's national DGPS consisted of 85 broadcast sites which provide dual coverage to almost the entire US coastline and inland navigable waterways including Alaska, Hawaii, and Puerto Rico.
 In addition the system provided single or dual coverage to a majority of the inland portion of United States.
 Instead, the FAA (and others) started studying broadcasting the signals across the entire hemisphere from communications satellites in geostationary orbit.
 This led to the Wide Area Augmentation System (WAAS) and similar systems, although these are generally not referred to as DGPS, or alternatively, "wide-area DGPS".
 WAAS offers accuracy similar to the USCG's ground-based DGPS networks, and there has been some argument that the latter will be turned off as WAAS becomes fully operational.